 A security auditor should inspect the firewall rule configuration applicable to backend VMs.
 The firewall rules that you set block traffic from the GFEs to the backend VMs, but do not block incoming traffic to the GFEs.
 For best practices, see the firewall rules section.

-The way an SSL proxy load balancer distributes traffic to its backends depends on the balancing mode and the hashing method selected to choose a backend (session affinity).
+The way an external SSL proxy load balancer distributes traffic to its backends depends on the balancing mode and the hashing method selected to choose a backend (session affinity).

 How connections are distributed